MicrocosmWorksInnovating and Architecting Digital Cosmos

 MicrocosmWorks builds real-time video processing systems at rates of $30-$50/hr, with a tracking and auto-centering solution including model training, GPU optimization, and broadcast integration typically requiring 400-600 development hours.
 Edge deployment optimization for hardware like Jetson adds approximately 80-120 additional hours.

-Let's discuss how we can build a solution tailored to your needs.
+Let's discuss how we can apply similar solutions to your challenges.